-La Casa de Loto is a Meditation and Yoga Retreat Center in the magical Colombian mountains, founded and run by Karma Pema Tsering and his wife Maria.
-Here we offer you daily meditation and yoga classes, freshly cooked organic food, clean and comfortable accommodations, and a variety of optional massages and treatments.
+La Casa de Loto is a Meditation and Yoga Retreat Center in the magical mountains of Colombia, founded and run by Karma Pema Tsering and his wife Maria.
+Here we offer you daily meditation and yoga classes, freshly cooked ayurvedic food, clean and comfortable accommodations, and a variety of optional massages and treatments.
 Our experienced teachers and staff and the beautiful nature surroundings create the ideal conditions for you to turn inward, let go of stress, and to reconnect to the essence of life, where lasting happiness can be found.
-You will find us close to Guatapé, around 75 minutes away from Medellíns international airport MDE/JMC.
+You will find us just ten minutes away from the town center of Guatape, and 80 minutes away from Medellin international airport MDE/JMC.

-At the heart of all our programs are the practices of samatha meditation (calming the mind), vipassana meditation (insight into the nature of phenomena), compassion practices, and a daily 90 minute yoga asana and pranayama class, to relax and strengthen your mind and body.
+At the heart of all our programs are the practices of samatha and vipassana meditation (calm abiding and gaining insight into our nature), breathing techniques, and yoga asanas, to relax and strengthen the mind and the body.
 To support your stay and cultivate more self-awareness, we also imply a practice of noble silence for most of the week (Friday to Wednesday afternoon).
 All doubts can be cleared up in our daily question and answer rounds, which take place after the meditation class.

 Each Friday we receive visitors from all over the world to attend our retreats and enjoy the restful and spiritual atmosphere of the place and its surroundings.
 Absolutely all who want to learn how to practice, or deepen their practice, are happily welcome to join us.

 “We can never obtain peace in the outer world until we make peace with ourselves.” — His Holiness The Dalai Lama

 TEACHERS & PRACTICES

 KARMA PEMA TSERING